MostAwesomeDude/construct/docs/compilation.rst

 Adapters and validators are in general not compilable

+Timestamp is not compilable, because it uses adapters internally

 TransformBytes Restreamed are in general not compilable (except Bitwise Bytewise BytesSwapped BitsSwapped)

 Checksum LazyBound are not compilable, because they use lambdas (not `this` expressions)